-In my attempts to cobble together a living, I teach as an adjunct in the Environmental Studies and Sciences Dept. at Ithaca College.
-And I used to co-coordinate an annual professional development workshop on "Integrating Sustainability into the Curriculum" and taught an online course on a similar theme.
-And I lived for 14 years in Ecovillage at Ithaca, and I'm partnered (my husband's family is from India) and have two wonderful daughters.
+I teach as an adjunct in the Environmental Studies and Sciences Dept. at Ithaca College.
+And I co-coordinated an annual professional development workshop on "Integrating Sustainability into the Curriculum," taught an online course on a similar theme, and still collaborate regionally.
+For 14 years in Ecovillage at Ithaca, and I'm partnered (my husband's family is from India) and have two wonderful daughters.
 Like many women, I've had a super meandering path towards my livelihood!

 In 2012, I co-organized the first Women in Permaculture Gathering in the Northeast, and have regularly attended these gatherings, and see firsthand the impact of folks who identify as women having their own spaces to connect bravely, and have space to show up audaciously.

 In 2013, I interviewed several women about women’s leadership in permaculture, who faced similar challenges.